USM-COS460/http-server/README.md

 NOTE: The text `-- blank line --` is intended to show that a blank line must appear here.
 That is two CRLF pairs in a row, `\r\n\r\n`.

+You only need to implement the `GET` request.
+You will not need to implement others like `POST`, `PUT`, etc..
+You may implement them if you want.

 ## Response
 In your HTTP response, you must adhere to the protocol or browsers will not work properly.
 Your response must contain the response line, response headers (Content-Length, Content-Type, Date, and Server), and the response data.
 Your response codes should be appropriate to the response itself, e.g. error and success codes as described in the [HTTP RFC 2616](http://www.ietf.org/rfc/rfc2616.txt).